iamkanishka/Typescript-Concepts/Readme.md

 24. Creating Classes with constructors in Typescript.
 How Class is compiled by Typescript compiler.
 25. Constructor Functions and the  _this_keyword in the typescript classses.
 26. Public and Private Access Modifiers for Properties and mestods in the Typescript.
+27. ShotHand Notation of Public and Private Properties in the Class Contructors -Typescript.